Updated January 12, 2018

-The Dog Writers Association of America (DWAA) has selected David Frei as the 2017 Hall of Fame Inductee for outstanding contributions to the field.
-He will accept the award on February 10, 2018 at the DWAA Awards Banquet at the Hotel New Yorker in Manhattan.
+The Dog Writers Association of America (DWAA) will induct award-winning author, philanthropist and dog show host David Frei into its Hall of Fame on February 10, 2018.
+Frei will give an acceptance speech at the DWAA Awards Banquet, held at the Hotel New Yorker in Manhattan.

 “I am truly humbled by this honor given to me by my peers and colleagues and friends,” Frei said.
 “To be a part of this collection of great and talented people who are already inductees is truly special.
 I know that I share with them the great fortune of having wonderful dogs making my life better every single day.
 I thank the Dog Writers Association of America for including me.”